RoshanSuwal/Generic-Database-Migrator/readme.md

 - runs only in java-8
 - table names must match in source and destination
 - only the tables from one keyspace can be extracted and dumped too
+- default transformer is used if not given